deltasoftmx/AcademicNetworkServices/docs/services/GROUP.md

 * **Description**

-Turn on or turn off the group notifications.
+Turn on or turn off the group notifications which the user requesting belongs to.

 * **Params**
   * `userId`: int